Working to Recovery

 course is one of the results of this learning.

 The course is both experiential and taught.
-It will begin on Sunday evening over a light dinner to get to know each other and start formally on Monday the 27th November at 09:30am and finishing Friday 1st December at 12:00pm.
+It will begin on Sunday lunch over a light dinner to get to know each other and start formally on Monday the 17th September at 09:30am and finishing Friday 21st September after Breakfast.

 DAY ONE - What is Recovery?